drshahizan/software-engineering/materials/module4/Yutongchai/readme.md

 Don't forget to hit the :star: if you like this repo.

 # Software Requirements Document (SRD): University Social Network System
+A university social networking system is a platform designed to facilitate communication and collaboration among students, faculty, and staff within a university community.
+It allows users to create profiles, share information, participate in discussions, join interest groups, and connect with other members of the university community.

+University social networking systems can provide a variety of features, including messaging, file sharing, event management, and course collaboration tools.
+They can be accessed through both desktop and mobile devices, providing users with the flexibility to stay connected and engaged with their university community anytime, anywhere.

+Overall, a university social networking system can enhance the sense of community and foster a collaborative and supportive environment for learning and growth.

 ## Key steps
 The development of a University Social Network system involves several key steps: